 As soon as heroin is ingested into the body, the intense and euphoric effect immediately rushes through the body.
 Heroin is an opioid, meaning it belongs to a class of drugs that create pain-reducing effects and numbing sensations.
 These sensations are not limited to physical receptors.

 This is due to the opioid blocking pain receptors in the spinal cord and slowing down breathing by changing neurochemical activity in the brain.
 Body functions such as breathing and heart rate have a direct effect on mood and pain levels, thus creating a decrease in negative feelings when slowed down.
 Once the initial rush has passed, most users experience to some degree the following symptoms:

 - Brain Fog

-These symptoms may linger or continue until the heroin is used again.
+These symptoms may linger or continue until the heroin is used again by heroin users.